omattaeus/curriculum_mateusg/README.md

 -------
 ## CONTACT
 Cellphone: +55 12 99229-3718 </br>
+gomesduartedev@gmail.com </br>
 www.linkedin.com/in/mateusgd/ </br>
 github.com/omattaeus </br>
-gomesduartedev@gmail.com </br>

 -------
 ## PROFESSIONAL PROFILE
-Highly motivated and dedicated professional with experience in personal projects as a Java Developer.
-Proficient in Java, Spring Boot, Spring MVC, and Micro-Services.
-I have applied these skills in personal projects available on my GitHub, such as the HR API, CRUD API, and BOOK API.
-Known for problem-solving abilities, analytical thinking, and teamwork skills, with adaptability and flexibility to learn new technologies
+Highly motivated and dedicated professional, with experience in personal projects as a Java Developer.
+I have skills in Java, Spring Boot, Spring MVC, Microservices.
+I have applied this knowledge in personal projects that are on my GitHub.
+I am known for enjoying problem-solving, analytical thinking, and the ability to work in a team, adaptability, and flexibility to learn new technologies.

 --------
 ## EDUCATION